4elta/recon/readme.md

   -s CONCURRENT_SCANS, --concurrent_scans CONCURRENT_SCANS
-                        how many scans should be running concurrently on a single target (default: 2) -v, --verbose         show additional info including all output of all scans -n, --dry_run         do not run any command; just create/update the 'commands.log' file -y, --overwrite_results
+                        how many scans should be running concurrently on a single target (default: 2) -v, --verbose         show additional info including all output of all scans -n, --dry_run         do not run any command; just create/update the 'commands.csv' file -y, --overwrite_results
                         overwrite existing result files -d DELIMITER, --delimiter DELIMITER